 What type of COVID-19 test you get usually depends on where you live, and what’s available.

-You may have seen claims circulating that mouth swab tests are less sensitive, and therefore less reliable, than nasal swabs.
+You may have seen claims circulating that mouth swab tests are less reliable than nasal swabs.
 But how is that measured?
-No matter the type, the accuracy of all COVID-19 tests are described in terms of sensitivity and specificity, which refers to how accurately tests do what they’re supposed to do (Swift, 2020).
+No matter the type, the accuracy of all COVID-19 tests are described in terms of sensitivity and specificity, which refers to how accurately the tests identify the virus in your system (Swift, 2020).
 For example, a test that has 97% sensitivity can accurately identify 97 out of 100 COVID-19 cases.
-However, in the other three cases, it will give false negatives, meaning it says you don’t have COVID-19 even though you do.).
+However, in the other three cases, it will give false negatives, meaning it says you don’t have COVID-19 even though you do.

 Antigen tests might not be quite as good at identifying every case of COVID-19, but tests that come back positive are considered extremely accurate.
 You may need a PCR test if your antigen test comes back negative, though, especially if you have a known exposure to a person who tested positive or if you have symptoms of COVID-19 (FDA, 2020-a).
 Different antigen tests have different accuracy, but one test studied can accurately identify 80 out of 100 cases of COVID-19 when people have symptoms and 40 out of 100 cases when people are asymptomatic (Pray, 2020).

 Sometimes tests aren’t accurate.
 If a person has COVID-19, but the test says they don’t, that’s called a false negative.

 A false negative can happen with any type of test but is typically more common if you only have a small amount of the virus in your body.
 This can happen early on in the infection—often before a person even develops symptoms.
 It can take between two and 14 days to develop symptoms of COVID-19 from the time you were exposed (CDC, 2021).
 Early on in the infection, you might have very little virus in your body and the test can miss it.

 What happens after I get my test results?